 What was 1914 Like?: No radio, no television, no cell phones, no commercial airplanes, and motorcars were still outnumbered by horses, wagons, and people on foot.
 Home entertainment was a night of singing, reciting verse, reading, or listening to the gramophone.
 A night out was to a theatrical play or to the new silent moving pictures.
 Ragtime was all the rage.
 The only way back and forth to Europe from America was by ship, and the usual trip took 10 days or more one way.
 The only instant communication was the cablegram through underwater cables.
 The only news was received from newspapers, magazines or word-of-mouth.
 Most days men wore starched collars and suits; women wore corsets and dresses.

-Why This Book?: Few nonfiction books about the CRB put the story into the full context of what was happening in Belgium.
-Additionally, most CRB-related book focus on the 30,000-foot level—highlighting the critical, fascinating work of the great movers and shakers of the time as they solved the diplomatic problems of such unprecedented relief on such a massive scale.
+Why These Two Books?: Few nonfiction books about the CRB put the story into the full context of what was happening in Belgium.
+Additionally, most CRB-related books focus on the 30,000-foot level—highlighting the critical, fascinating work of the great movers and shakers of the time as they solved the diplomatic problems of such unprecedented relief on such a massive scale.
 Few books tell the story of those on the ground, doing the actual relief work.
+I tell much of this great humanitarian story through the eyes of those delegates and Belgians who did the work.
+I consider both of my books to be creative nonfiction, with the word creative referring to presentation, not historical accuracy.
+As the godfather of creative nonfiction, Lee Gutkind, has said, creative nonfiction is simply “a true story well told.”
+I have tried to fashion both books in the style of popular historians Erik Larson, Laura Hillenbrand, and David McCullough.

 Overview: The Commission for Relief in Belgium (CRB) is one of the great, little-known stories of America and World War I. The chart below gives some highlights.